QFlowLearn: QTI 3.0 authoring

 Recognizing Canvas QTI from the Start

-Getting this right required tightening every link in the chain.
-We upgraded the Common Cartridge parser to register the translator before the generic handlers, shored up namespace utilities, and expanded the Lessons assignment service so point values, due dates, and submission types survive the trip.
-The import flow now validates resource types as they arrive, reducing the need for manual cleanup and keeping instructor expectations aligned with the final result.
+The Common Cartridge parser now registers the translator before the generic handlers.
+We also tightened namespace utilities and expanded the Lessons assignment service so point values, due dates, and submission types survive the import.
+The flow validates resource types as they arrive, which reduces manual cleanup after migration.

 Guardrails for Complex Courses